 • Consult your dietitian or nutritionist.
 It’s always best to seek the advice of a healthcare professional when making significant changes to your diet.
 This is especially crucial if you have any medical conditions or are pregnant or breastfeeding.
 For starters, experts agree that the keto diet can be unsafe for pregnant women.
 Ultimately, this form of restrictive dieting isn’t suitable or safe for everyone.

-How to Prevent and Manage the Keto Flu
+How to Prevent & Manage the Keto Flu

 • Feeling fatigued